iv-med/tenderdTest/README.md

 App tries to parse and normalize datapoint, if data is valid then insert it in to DB.

 Logs of normalizing adding to the "/logs/normalizing.log" file (each log item is a line with JSON string);

+### Alarms

+While data normalization we can get different types of alarms, such as big temperature alarm (between temp1 and temp2), cold temperature, hot temperature, outdated datetime (more than 24 hours left), low Wi-Fi signal etc.

 ### Routes